 The base four-wheel-drive system is Jeep's Command Trac, a part-time system designed for off-road use.
 Also offered is Selec-Trac II ($445), a full-time system that allows use of four-wheel drive on dry pavement.
 Both systems have low-range gearing.

-Sport features include cloth upholstery, air conditioning, tilt steering wheel, 65/35 split folding rear seats, power mirrors, power locks, power windows, remote keyless entry, AM/FM/CD/MP3 stereo and auxiliary input jack, vehicle information center, and P225/75R16 all-season tires on aluminum wheels.
-For 2009, the stereo upgrades from four speakers to six and includes Sirius satellite radio.
+The Sport features include cloth upholstery, air conditioning, tilt steering wheel, 65/35 split folding rear seats, heated power mirrors, power locks, power windows, remote keyless entry, AM/FM/CD/MP3 stereo and auxiliary input jack, vehicle information center, and P225/75R16 all-season tires on aluminum wheels.
 Floor mats come standard.
-Sport options include a Sky Slider canvas sunroof ($1,200); a regular sunroof ($850); Class III towing package with trailer sway control and a full-size spare tire ($580); 235/70R16 all-terrain tires ($180-350, depending on other equipment); skid plates ($225) for the 4x4 model; and the Popular Equipment Group ($1,095), which now includes Yes Essentials stain-resistant cloth upholstery, as well as a 115-volt auxiliary power outlet, cargo compartment cover, fog lamps, front passenger fold-flat seat, roof rails, cruise control, external temperature display and compass, and deep-tinted glass.
+Sport options include a Sky Slider canvas sunroof ($1,200); a regular sunroof ($850); Class III towing package with trailer sway control ($545); 235/70R16 all-terrain tires ($180-350, depending on other equipment); skid plates ($225) for the 4x4 model; and the Popular Equipment Group ($995), which includes cargo compartment cover, fog lamps, roof rails, cruise control, external temperature display and compass, and deep-tinted glass.

-Safety features include the mandated dual front airbags, plus head-protecting side-curtain airbags with rollover sensors and front side airbags for torso protection.
+Safety features include dual front airbags, plus head-protecting side-curtain airbags with rollover sensors, front side airbags for torso protection, and active front-seat head restraints.
 Active safety features include anti-lock brakes with brake assist, hill start assist, traction control, and electronic stability control with rollover mitigation.
 The antilock brakes have rough road detection; when rough conditions are detected, the system holds the brake pulses longer to better slow the vehicle.
 Hill descent control is standard on 4x4 models.
 Optional safety features include trailer sway control and rear obstacle detection.

 A notable feature of the rear is the lack of an exterior spare tire.
-Jeep has moved it under the floor.
-The tailgate also changes from the swing gate used in 2002-07 to a liftgate design, and separate opening rear glass is standard.
+The spare is mounted inside and the rear is accessed with a liftgate with a separate opening rear glass.

 Though not luxurious, the interior of the Jeep Liberty is functional.
 Most drivers will like the high seating position.
 Head room in the front seat is plentiful, but the tallest drivers will want more available front leg room.
 The side mirrors are large and the cabin has a lot of glass, making for fine rear visibility.

-That said, Jeep has added some detail to the Limited interior for 2009, including a leather-wrapped shift knob with a chrome cap; and leather accent stitching on the console and door armrests, grab handle, and parking brake boot.
+That said, the Limited interior includes a leather-wrapped shift knob with a chrome cap; and leather accent stitching on the console and door armrests, grab handle, and parking brake boot.

 The Sky Slider sunroof is much larger than a standard sunroof.
 It is made of canvas and creates an open air feeling, especially for rear seat passengers.
 However, it also creates wind noise at highway speed when closed.
 That's a shame because without the Sky Slider the cabin is impressively quiet.
 Wind noise and tire noise are well checked, and the engine is only noticeable under hard acceleration.